GambitGamesLLC/unity-neuroguide-energy/README.md

 # unity-neuroguide-energy
 Unity3D project that utilizes the NeuroGuide hardware to show a visualizer experience.

-In this experience, a series of block pieces form into a cube.
+In this experience, a series of block pieces form into a cube, then start spinning from one cube face to the next horizontally.
+After 3 spins, the `threshold` is reached and the "Energy Cube" becomes visible.

+If the `progress` falls below the `threshold`, the `progress` value is forcibly set to a value, which means the user must rotate the cube face two more times to pass the `threshold` again.

-As the user is in a 'success' state while using the NeuroGuide hardware, the cube forms.
+As the user is in a `reward` state while using the NeuroGuide hardware, the cube forms.
-When the user is not in a success state, the cube splits apart.
+When the user is not in a `reward` state, the cube splits apart.

 <img width="512" height="284" alt="image" src="https://github.com/user-attachments/assets/eeec3680-c4a0-4640-876e-23402dc550a5" />